lastobelus/ensure-ngrok-tunnel/README.md

 To determine whether the tunnel already exists, `EnsureNgrokTunnel` just looks for any tunnel bound to the port specified by `addr` in the config, or if not set, in `ENV['PORT']`.
 If you are using a config that just specifies a tunnel by name, you can optionally pass the port  as `port: XXXX`.

+If an instance of ngrok is already running on the standard port (4040), `EnsureNgrokTunnel` will talk to it, otherwise it spawns one with `ngrok start --none` (this instance should die when the parent process does, though with rails development the usual spring/fs-watch shenanigans will probably occasionally result in zombied ngroks).

 `EnsureNgrokTunnel` returns the tunnel url.

 Example: